schenk/responsive-flickr-gallery/readme.txt

 == Upgrade Notice ==

-This is a form from Awesome Flickr Gallery.
+This is a fork from Awesome Flickr Gallery.
 Both can be used side by side without conflict.
 Upgrade if you need a responsive flickr gallery that 100% compatible with GPL and hostet and maintained on wordpress.org.